-The US Department of Energy (DOE) Building Technologies Office (BTO) has selected the inaugural cohort of Innovation in Buildings (IBUILD) Graduate Research Fellows.
+The US Department of Energy (DOE) Building Technologies Office (BTO) has selected the 2021 cohort of Innovation in Buildings (IBUILD) Graduate Research Fellows.

 The goal of the IBUILD Fellowship Program is to strengthen the pool of well-trained, diverse graduate student scholars who are equipped for research-intensive careers in fields supporting the larger mission of building energy efficiency.
 IBUILD Fellows will receive financial support to conduct innovative research at their home institution in an area with demonstrated relevance to building energy efficiency.
 The fellowship also provides opportunities for professional development outside the home institution, including mentoring and internships at national laboratories and networking with BTO and other IBUILD Fellows.